hailingfang/documentation/file-format/index.rst

 File format
 =============

-Docs here is used to describe the file layout,
+All doucuments in this section are used to describe the file layout.
-Those file include plaintext file and binary file.
+Those files include both binary and plaintext format.
-I use FLML(File layout markup language) to describe file format.
+I use FLML(File layout markup language) to describe file layout.

 .. toctree::
     :maxdepth: 2